-- If you want comprehensive cover in Europe, but your insurer doesn't provide it as standard, call your provider to ask them to extend your cover.
+- If you want comprehensive cover in Europe, but your insurer doesn't provide it as standard (they may only offer third party), call your provider to ask them to extend your cover.
 You'll probably need to pay a bit extra for this.

-- Make sure the insurance covers you for the countries you want to visit and the full length of time you plan to be away.
+- Make sure the insurance covers you for all the countries you want to visit and for the full length of time you plan to be away.

 Do I need a Green Card to drive abroad?

 Although you still need valid insurance, you don't need to carry a Green Card when driving in the EU (including Ireland).
 Please check an authoritative body to make sure you meet the requirements to drive in that country.
 In some countries you may need to register a caravan or trailer you’re towing .